This is a guide to the work visa for Indian citizens and other expatriates looking to undergo employment in Russia.

 The Russian work visa costs vary from country to country, whether the visa is single or multiple entry and whether you opt for standard or express service.
 Russian work visa costs for UK citizens start at £165.

 There is also a charge for the Russian work permit, which is payable in Russian roubles after arrival, but this is often picked up by the employer.
 The cost is around R1,000.

-You can apply for a Russian work permit and visa to work as self-employed in Russia using the same system as for employed workers, although you will need to apply to the GUVM for the permit yourself.
-You will probably need a letter of support from an individual or organisation in Russia justifying the benefit of your self-employment in Russia.
+You can apply for a Russian work permit and visa to work as self-employed in Russia using the same system as for employed workers.
+You’ll need to apply to the GUVM for the permit yourself.
+You will probably need a letter of support from an individual or organization in Russia justifying the benefit of your self-employment in Russia.
 When applying for the Russian work visa, you will need to provide the introductory letter that would otherwise come from the employer.
 This applies to the Russian work visa for Indian citizens also.

 If you are an entrepreneur looking to start a business in Russia that might generate revenue for the country and create jobs, you can look to do this using a Russian Business Visa rather than a Russian Work Visa.
-You will also be eligible for a Russian residence permit if you are investing a certain amount of money into the Russian economy.
+You’ll also be eligible for a residence permit if you are investing a certain amount of money into the economy.

 Should you wish to leave India to undergo employment in Russia you will need to arrange a Common Work Visa which allows for single entry only and is valid for up to 90 days.

-Find a Russia work visa agent in Chandiagarh, India, here.
+Find a Russian work visa agent in Chandiagarh, India, here.

-Find a Russia work visa agent in Jalandhar, India, here.
+Find a Russian work visa agent in Jalandhar, India, here.

 There are different Russian visas available for volunteering and training purposes.
-The Russian Humanitarian Visa can be used for charity trips or delivery of humanitarian aid, as well as for visits made for cultural, political, scientific or sporting purposes.
-The Russian Business Visa can be used for both official or private business purposes, including attending training or seminars or unpaid work for private organisations.
+You can use the Russian Humanitarian Visa for charity trips or delivery of humanitarian aid, as well as for making visits for cultural, political, scientific, or sporting purposes.
+The Russian Business Visa is for both official or private business purposes, including attending training or seminars or voluntary work for private organizations.